-Here’s how to spend 36 hours (and a lot more money than expected) in Dublin, Ireland
+Here’s how to spend 36 hours (and a lot more money than expected) on a Dublin city break in Ireland

 CHEAP FLIGHTS TO DUBLIN